saiitanaa/CIATools/README.md

 <img width="1000" height="200" alt="BannerCIATools" src="https://github.com/user-attachments/assets/1c882709-0a5d-464e-b4dc-7455125c3a10" />

-# CIATools

-The all-in-one tool for compiling your projects into `.cia` format with ease.
+# The all-in-one tool for compiling your projects into `.cia` format with ease.

 ### About
 `CIAToolsR` is a complete rewrite of the original tool, designed to be more stable, faster, and above all, **cross-platform**.
 We have migrated to an **Avalonia UI** architecture for a fluid experience on both Windows and Linux, while automating the entire compilation chain to save you from dealing with manual script handling.